facebook/react/docs/_posts/2016-07-22-create-apps-with-no-configuration.md

 create-react-app hello-world
 ```

-This will take a while as npm installs the transient dependencies, but once it’s done, you will see the list the commands you can run in the created folder:
+This will take a while as npm installs the transient dependencies, but once it’s done, you will see a list of commands you can run in the created folder:

 ![created folder](/react/img/blog/create-apps-with-no-configuration/created-folder.png)